Skip to main contentSkip to navigation

 For HDD members with firmware corruption, file system damage, or SMART threshold failures.
 Most enterprise NAS members with logical issues fall in this range.
 PC-3000 terminal access for firmware repair.

-Mechanical per Drive (HDD)
+Mechanical HDD per Drive

 $1,200 to $1,500

-For HDD members with clicking, beeping, or failed heads.
+Air-filled HDD members with clicking, beeping, or failed heads use this tier.
 50% deposit required; donor parts are consumed during the transplant.
-Helium-sealed enterprise drives (16TB+) require matched donors.
+Helium-sealed enterprise drives (16TB+) use $3,000–$4,500 head swap or $4,000–$5,000 surface damage pricing, plus helium and donor costs.

 Array Reconstruction